 Committee and general membership

-The network is led by an executive team, which is supported by a steering committee, a dedicated consumer advisory group and dementia reference group (working group).
+The network is led by an executive team, which is supported by a steering committee and dementia reference group (working group).
 The steering committee is comprised of a multidisciplinary team of clinicians including doctors, nurses and allied health professionals from across Queensland Health and the wider healthcare sector, with representation from across Queensland.

 General QDAF membership is available to anyone who wishes to join.
 Membership gives opportunities to attend network events, contribute to network activities and receive the QDAF clinical network email communique.